EvanM1603/Google-IT-Support-Professional-Certificate/01-Technical-Support-Fundamentals/01-Introduction-to-IT-Support/notes.md

 # **Overview:**

 This module covers an intro to how computers developed, how they represent data, and the basics of IT roles.
-It covers binary, character encoding, computer architecture, and core IT terminology
+It covers binary, character encoding, computer architecture, and core IT terminology.

 # **Learning Objectives:**